-Projects that are funded will illustrate an appropriate scope and be aimed at providing evidence of sustainable innovation and change across all areas of the college – academic programs, administrative areas, and campus life.
-All employees of the college, along with all registered students, are eligible to apply to the Innovation Fund.
+Projects that are funded will illustrate an appropriate scope and be aimed at providing evidence of sustainable innovation and change across all areas of the University – academic programs, administrative areas, and campus life.
+All employees of the University, along with all registered students, are eligible to apply to the Innovation Fund.

 Proposals should be sent to Leif Anderson (firstname.lastname@example.org), vice president and chief information officer.
 Proposals can be submitted at any time before the end of the fiscal year (ends on May 31) and will be accepted until this year’s available funding is expended.

 The President’s Fund to Advance Peacemaking (PFAP)

 The President’s Fund to Advance Peacemaking is funded by a substantial anonymous gift and is intended to fund projects that advance the work of peace on campus, in the neighborhood, around the city and country, and around the world.

-Very much in line with Augsburg’s historic relationship with the Nobel Peace Prize Forum and its goal to “inspire peacemaking through celebrating the work of Nobel Peace Prize laureates,” this fund will enable us to further integrate peacemaking across all aspects of the College.
+Very much in line with Augsburg’s historic relationship with the Nobel Peace Prize Forum and its goal to “inspire peacemaking through celebrating the work of Nobel Peace Prize laureates,” this fund will enable us to further integrate peacemaking across all aspects of the University.

 To apply for funding from the PFAP, send a brief proposal (not to exceed two pages) to Beth Helgen (email@example.com) in the President’s office.
 The proposal should include:

 - A description of the project and its intended outcomes related to peacemaking (broadly defined).